harljackson/harljackson/README.md

-- 👋 Hi, I’m @harljackson, aka Harley Jackson.
+- 👋 Hi, I’m @harljackson, aka Harley Louis Jackson.
-- 👀 I’m interested in mainly front-end development
+- 👀 I’m interested in: Mainly front-end web development.
-- 🌱 I’m currently learning, Python, JavaScript, HTML, CSS, C & Java.
+- 🌱 I’m currently learning: CSS, HTML, JavaScript, Python & React.
-- 💞️ I’m looking to collaborate on mobile app/game projects & web development.
+- 💞️ I’m looking to collaborate with: Back-end developers, designers, marketers, and QA teams to build and optimize user-friendly, responsive websites.
-- 📫 Reach me on Linkedin @ www.linkedin.com/in/
+- 📫 Reach me on Linkedin @ www.linkedin.com/in/harley-louis-jackson
-harley-louis-jackson
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: coffee and smoke get me through the day
+- ⚡ Fun fact: When I'm not coding, I'm usually hanging out with my cat, who’s the true boss of my workspace. :)

 <!---
 harljackson/harljackson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.